 - Unconsciousness or coma

-Addicted individuals may also display drug-seeking behaviors, including secretive activity, lying, theft, and problems at work or in interpersonal relationships.
+Addicted individuals may also display drug-seeking behaviors, including;

 Treatment for Oxycodone Addiction

 For those addicted to oxycodone, recovery can be an uphill battle.
 While many addicts believe they can recover alone, this is rarely the case.
 In fact, attempting to detox from an opioid addiction can be dangerous, leading to critical withdrawal symptoms like irritability, anxiety, irregular heartbeat, high blood pressure, and thoughts of suicide.

 In order to control effects of withdrawal and prevent against drug use, patients are encouraged to detox in a rehabilitation center under the care of physicians and nurses.
 While in a detox program, patients can receive help for side effects, including medications to control urges and suppress unpleasant symptoms.
 In some cases, doctors will prescribe opioid antagonists like Subutex and Suboxone that can reduce cravings and lessen the effects of opioid use in the case of relapse.

 All rehabilitation is accompanied by counseling, both individual and in group settings.
 Inpatient rehab programs are most common for oxycodone abuse, but some patients choose outpatient therapy instead.
 After successfully getting clean, most addicts will continue on in 12-step programs like Narcotics Anonymous indefinitely.

 Oxycodone can be very effective when used properly, but abuse of opioid drugs can be life threatening.
 If you or someone you love begins to show signs of addiction, professional interference is absolutely essential to encourage full a recovery.